-Any and all oral and/or written communications with the Office of Human Rights are confidential and cannot be shared with any other party(ies) without written consent from both the complainant(s) and respondent(s).
+Any and all oral and/or written communications with the Centre for Human Rights, Equity and Accessibility are confidential and cannot be shared with any other party(ies) without written consent from both the complainant(s) and respondent(s).
 The University and all parties to a complaint will treat all information as confidential, subject to the following exceptions: where disclosure is required to investigate and/or resolve a complaint consistent with the Policy and Procedure; or where disclosure is to the complainant's or respondent's union; or where otherwise required by law or under Trent's Campus Violence & Harassment Policy.